gcallah/JohnGray/papers/molnar.md

 promised economic prosperity at the expense of economic equality.
 Egalitarians looked for a new avenue of expression, turning toward non-material goods, such as psychological well-being and moral authority, which seemed to be in inexhaustible abundance.
+The recognition paradigm emerged in the previous decades seems to be one version of the contemporary moral egalitarianism and antipolitics.
+(Gray 1997; Gray 2000; Gray 2003)

 Egalitarians have found a type of goods -- respect or recognition (and the resulting psychological satisfaction and emotional well-being and